 REGISTERED MEMBER OF JUDO AUSTRALIA

-Please find a handy link to the JUDO AUSTRALIA ONLINE MEMBERSHIP PORTAL.
+Please find a handy link to the JUDO TASMANIA ONLINE MEMBERSHIP PORTAL.

-A Quick link to Current FEES – JUDO TASMANIA FEES 01 JULY 2017
+A Quick link to Current FEES – JUDO TASMANIA FEES FEB 2020.PDF

 The Grading requirements are determined by the National body, The Judo Federation of Australia.
 This ensures your grade is recognised across Australia and your Dan grade is recognised Internationally.
 You will be graded on your skills by demonstrating your Ukemi (breakfalls), throwing techniques and groundwork, Combinations and counters both in groundwork and standing work.